jasonwhite/ducible/README.md

 # Ducible

-*This is a work in progress.*

-This is a simple tool to make builds of Portable Executables (PEs) reproducible.
+This is a tool to make builds of Portable Executables (PEs) and PDBs repro*ducible*.

 Timestamps and other non-deterministic data are embedded in DLLs, EXEs, and PDBs.
 If a DLL is compiled and linked twice without changing any source, the